LabO8/nestjs-s3/site/docs/buckets.md

 ### Creating buckets

-When we need to create a new bucket we can just simply
+When we need to create a new bucket we can just simply call

 ```typescript
 const bucket = await this.bucketService.create('test-bucket');